Fehiroh/hackerrank_problem_solving_MinMaxSum/README.md

  **3) Unclear Qaulity**

    When there *are* multiple answers, it can be difficult to determine which answer is better than which and why.
+This can lead to adopting bad habits/methods.

 Because of this, I've decided to put together a case-study to help coders that are just entering into the art of refactoring understand how to go about writing better code.
 To do this, I present a problem and my solution, and then show several potential alternate solutions in order of least to most effective.
 By including a full spectrum of solutions in order, with rationale and critiques, my hope is that the reader can take away some key points about how to write better code.